VillainsRule/BlooketFlooder/README.md

 ### normal modes
 normal mode is all games not tagged as beta (so everything except "laser" atm).<br>
-to run normal, the command is `node normal` or `node .` - no added setup is required
+run this using: `node normal` OR `node .`

 ### beta modes
-if you are trying to join a game that is "BETA" (so just laser atm), the command is `node beta`<br>
+if you are trying to join a game that is "BETA" (so just laser atm)<br>
-this has a refreshed and overhauled interface with interactive inputs that look much nicer.
+run this using: `node beta`

-eventually this might be open to use as a web app. we'll see!
+the odds this becomes a web app are very small. maybe someday!

 <br>

 ## bug reports
 use the [issues](https://github.com/VillainsRule/BlooketFlooder/issues) tab.<br>
-explain as much of the issue as possible, and send screenshots.<br>
+it is helpful to assume that you are always the issue rather than an anticheat.<br>
-blooket patches these things sometimes, it can happen.
+following this logic, you should try to explain as much as possible with a couple screenshots.

 <br><br>
-<h5 align="center">made with ❤️ by VillainsRule</h5>
+<h5 align="center">made with ❤️ + :trollface: by VillainsRule</h5>